Tarun8357/Book-Store/README.md

 ```

 ### 5. Initialize the Database
 Ensure your database is set up.
-For SQLAlchemy, you might need to run migrations or create the database schema.
+For SQLAlchemy, you may need to run migrations or create the database schema.
 If using SQLite, it will be created automatically on first use.

 ### 6. Run the Project
 Start the FastAPI server: